Updated on July 18, 2025

 Price: from €10,550 to €40,200

-A watch capable of defying geographical limits: such is the symbolic significance of the Rolex GMT Master, created in particular for air travel.
-Few devices were able to display the time in two time zones as easily as they do today.
-An additional hand and a bezel engraved with 24 hours (instead of the traditional 12) were used to keep track of the time on both the continent of departure and the continent of arrival.
-Pilots and other flight crews were therefore very keen on the watch.
-GMT refers to “Greenwich Mean Time”, and has become the common acronym for a wristwatch showing two time zones on the same dial.
+The sky is no limit for the Rolex GMT Master, created in particular for air travel.
+GMT refers to “Greenwich Mean Time”.
+Displaying time in two time zones was no easy feat at the time.
+An additional hand and a bezel engraved with 24 hours (instead of the traditional 12) were used to keep track of time and stay on track, both on the continent of departure and the continent of arrival.
+Pilots and other flight crews took the GMT under their… wings.
+Available with black, blue, or two-tone bezels, and known as the frequent flyer’s best companion, the Rolex GMT Master is popular amongst collectors, explorers and dwellers alike.
+Reach for the sky.

 Date of creation: 1980